Skip to main content

 Image

 There was an even spread of trips to different types of location across Wales.
-A higher proportion of trips taken in Wales were to the seaside and coastal areas and small towns, but a lower proportion were taken to large city and towns compared to GB as a whole.
+A much higher proportion of trips taken in Wales were to the seaside and coastal areas compared to GB as a whole.
+In contrast, a much lower proportion of trips to Wales were taken to large city and towns.
 This reflects the higher proportion of holiday trips taken in Wales, as well as more rural and coastal destinations in Wales.

-Table 5: Volume of trips and spend where region of Wales is the main place of visit (April to December 2021)
+Figure 3: Volume and proportion of trips and spend where a region of Wales is main place of visit (April to December 2021, revised) [Note 1] [Note 2]

 Image

 North Wales was the most visited region in 2021.
-It was the main destination for 30% of trips taken.
+It was the main destination for 29% of trips taken.
 This compares to South East Wales, the main destination for 24% of trips taken in Wales.
-South West Wales was the main destination for 20% of trips, and Mid Wales was the main destination for 10% of trips taken in Wales.
-The remaining trips in Wales were to multiple destinations where the main place visited was outside of Wales.
+South West Wales was the main destination for 20% of trips, and Mid Wales was the main destination for 11% of trips taken in Wales.
+The remaining trips in Wales were to various destinations where the main place visited was outside of Wales.

 Image